 I like to use my own cloth bags to save plastic and help the environment.
-But to use my own bags at the regular check out lane I have to bag my own groceries.
-This is to protect the employees from handling a person’s bags, who could pass Covid to them possibly(?).
 I do not mind doing it myself but it is awkward to say the least.
 So I try to use the Self Check-out area’s scanners and “registers.”

 So I quickly took the drops back in the store with the receipt and explained what had happened while apologizing.
 The manager wasn’t surprised and said, “It has happened before.”
 (I found it quite a unique experience myself since I had never had that happen before.)
 I was thankful they didn’t think I had tried to steal something!
 In retrospect I should not have been worried since the assistant had run the coupons through.
 That was Weird #1 experience.